EURECA

 Description:

-• Mitigation to address the causes:
+Mitigation to address underlying causes:

-• Adaptation to address the consequences:
+Adaptation to manage the consequences:

 1. Human Health